Call (888) 883-2483

 How to Reopen a VA Disability Claim

 Many Veterans contact our firm to see if we can help them appeal their VA claim.
-One of the first questions we ask is, “When did you receive your most recent rating decision?”
+One of the first questions we ask is, “What was the date of your last rating decision?”
 For some Veterans trying to receive their due compensation from the VA, this may not seem like an important detail.
-However, the VA has strict timelines and timetables for Veterans to appeal their VA rating decision.
-If our team is not contacted soon enough, we may not be able to help until your VA disability claim is reopened.
+However, the VA has strict timelines and timetables for Veterans trying to appeal their VA rating decision.
+If you miss an appeal deadline, that does not mean that the claims can no longer be pursued.
+Instead, your claim must first be re-opened for consideration by the VA.

 Reacting to a Rating Decision in a Timely Manner

 When a Veteran has received a rating decision and acts immediately by contacting a VA disability lawyer or begins the appeal process themselves, they are acting in their best interest.
-If you have received a recent denial form the VA or a rating decision that was too low, please contact our team of VA appeals attorneys immediately.
-If you delay appealing your VA rating decision, you may run out of time.
-Upon receiving a rating decision, a Veteran has 1 year to file an appeal.
-If the appeals process has not started within a year, the Veteran will lose their eligibility to appeal their claim and will not preserve the original filing date.
-This means that Veterans can lose out on due compensation because they did not act in a timely manner.
-If you do not appeal your claim within a year, you still have options.
-Veterans can reopen a VA disability claim.
+If you have received a recent denial from the VA or a rating decision that was too low, please contact our team of VA appeals attorneys immediately.
+If you delay appealing your VA rating decision, you could miss out on thousands in backpay awards.

 When you Can Reopen a Claim